fossasia/eventyay-tickets/_sources/user/glossary.rst.txt

        into a third-party web page.
    * - | |:gb:| **Sales channel**
        | |:de:| Verkaufskanal
-     - A sales channel refers to the type in which a purchase arrived in the system, e.g. through pretix' web shop itself, or through other channels like box office or reseller sales.
+     - A sales channel refers to the type in which a purchase arrived in the system, e.g. through eventyay' web shop itself, or through other channels like box office or reseller sales.
    * - | |:gb:| **Box office**
        | |:de:| Abendkasse
-     - Box office purchases refer to all purchases made in-person from the organizer directly, through a point of sale system like pretixPOS.
+     - Box office purchases refer to all purchases made in-person from the organizer directly, through a point of sale system like eventyayPOS.
    * - | |:gb:| **Reseller**
        | |:de:| Vorverkaufsstelle
      - Resellers are third-party entities offering in-person sales of events to customers.